openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements-network-design.rst

 of transmitting traffic over expensive links versus cheaper links, in addition to bandwidth, latency, and jitter requirements.

 Additionally, consider how to respond to network events.
-As an example, how load transfers from one link to another during a failure scenario could be a factor in the design.
+How load transfers from one link to another during a failure scenario could be a factor in the design.
 If you do not plan network capacity correctly, failover traffic could overwhelm other ports or network links and create a cascading failure scenario.
 In this case, traffic that fails over to one link overwhelms that link and then moves to the subsequent links until all network traffic stops.